 Proteq has a more conservative asset portfolio compared to the VA reference portfolio.
 Furthermore, the spread duration of the asset portfolio excluding interest rate derivatives is shorter than the liabilities.
-As a result, the impact of the VA on the liabilities valuation was not offset, but actually increased.
-Spread widening on High Quality Sovereigns and the VA decrease had a combined negative impact on the Solvency II ratio of about 59%-points.
+As a result, the impact of the development of VA during the year on the liabilities valuation was offset (-/-5%) by an increase in spread asset value.